mulesoft-catalyst/cicd-gocd-example/README.md

 # Pipeline Config

-The propossed pipeline is a simple MVP to show how to integrate with Mule.
+The proposed pipeline is a simple MVP to show how to integrate with Mule.
 This means we'll use one single pipeline with different stages on it.
 One single material configured (Github) will trigger the execution of this simple pipeline.

 - To create a pipeline click on "+ Add new pipeline"
 	- First of all, configure a new material of type "git".
-Grab the repo url (HTTPS can be used) and paste it inside the Repository URL field
+Grab the repo url (HTTPS can be used) and paste it inside the Repository URL field.
+NOTE: The example repository is a Public repo.
+If the repository to use  is a private one, extra SSH keys configuration will be needed.
 		- Test the connectivity to ensure you entered the proper URL
 		- We'll skip advanced settings since this is a public repo that only contains one branch (master).
 However, consider that a more complex branching strategy will require more configuration
 	- Enter the pipeline name.
 In this example we use the convention mule-${appName} to identify a mule app since the CI server can be used for other totally different purposes too.
-		- Skip advanced settings since, again, the only parameters  we'll be using is the ones passed as argument for Deploy phase, and those can be environment variables inside the pipeline, instead arguments
+		- Skip advanced settings since, again, the only parameters  we'll be using is the ones passed as argument for Deploy phase, and those can be environment variables inside the pipeline, instead of arguments

 ## Build Stage
 This will package and test the application.
 For the sake of simplicity of this how-to, we'll keep the generated artifact in the GoCD filesystem, without versioning the binary using an external repo like Jfrog Artifactory or Nexus.
 However, it's strongly recommended to do that.